The NTU Partitioned Matching Game for International Kidney Exchange Programs: The NTU matching game with couples

-We can check if a given player edge is in an alternating cycle, since it is equivalent to checking if, after the deletion of this edge, the remaining graph (the original graph $G$ together with the player edges) has a perfect matching.
-Hence, condition a) can be checked by iterating through the players.
+We can check if a given player edge $\pedge_A$ is in an $M'_0$-alternating cycle, since it is equivalent to checking if, after the deletion of this edge from $G'$, the remaining graph has a perfect matching.
+Indeed, the remaining player edges form a matching that covers all but two vertices of $G'$ (an \emph{almost perfect matching}), and there is an augmenting $M'_0$-alternating path between the two vertices of $A$ if and only if $\pedge_A$ is in an $M'_0$-alternating cycle in $G'$.
+This shows that condition a) can be checked in $\mathcal{O}(|V|^{3.5})$ time, by repeating the above for all player edges in $M'_0$.

-We can also check whether there is an alternating path between two given player edges, knowing that these do not belong to an alternating cycle, since this is equivalent to checking if by deleting these two edges the remaining graph has a matching that covers all but two vertices (an \emph{almost perfect matching}).
-We can do this for any two player edges that have 0 vertices covered by $M$. \end{proof}
+We can also check whether there is an $M'_0$-alternating path between two given player edges $\pedge_A$ and $\pedge_B$ that have 0 vertices covered by $M$ and that do not belong to an $M'_0$-alternating cycle.
+To do this, we remove $\pedge_A$ and $\pedge_B$ from $G'$, and check if the remaining graph has an almost perfect matching.
+If such a matching exists, then there is an augmenting $M'_0$-alternating path between two of the four vertices of $A\cup B$, and this path cannot connect the two vertices of $A$ or the two vertices of $B$, because then $\pedge_A$ or $\pedge_B$ would be in an $M'_0$-alternating cycle in $G'$.
+Thus, condition b) is violated.
+Conversely, if there is no almost perfect matching after the deletion of $\pedge_A$ and $\pedge_B$, then there is no $M'_0$-alternating path where the two ends are $\pedge_A$ and $\pedge_B$.
+Therefore, condition b) can be checked by iterating through all possible choices of $A$ and $B$ in time $\mathcal{O}(|V|^{4.5})$. \end{proof}

-In fact, we can show that the weak core of the NTU matching game with couples is never empty.
+The next natural problem would be to decide whether the weak core is empty.
+However, it turns out that the weak core of the NTU matching game with couples cannot be empty.

-\begin{theorem} If every player has size 2, then the weak core is not empty. \end{theorem} \begin{proof} We can construct a matching $M^*$ in the weak core the following way.
+\begin{theorem} The weak core is never empty, hence \weakex-2 can be solved in $\mathcal{O}(1)$ time.
+Furthermore, a matching in the weak core can be found in $\mathcal{O}(|V|^{3.5})$ time. \end{theorem} \begin{proof} We can construct a matching $M^*$ in the weak core the following way.
 Let $M_0$ be the perfect matching formed by the player edges as before.
-We check if there is an $M_0$-alternating cycle in the current graph.
+Iterating through the player edges, we check if there is an $M_0$-alternating cycle in the current graph containing that edge.
 If there is, then let the edges of $E$ in the cycle belong to $M$, and delete the vertices of the cycle from the graph.
 Repeat this with the remaining graph, until there are no $M_0$-alternating cycles.
-Let $M$ denote the resulting matching, and let $M^*$ be a maximum size matching in $G$ that covers every vertex of $M$.
-We claim that $M^*$ is in the weak core, since the conditions of Lemma \ref{2weak} are met.
-Condition a) clearly holds, since the construction deleted players that were covered twice by $M$ (and hence by $M^*$), and the remaining graph did not contain an $M_0$-alternating cycle.
+Note that each player edge will be checked at most once, as deleting edges cannot create an $M_0$-alternating cycle.
+Hence, this can be done in $\mathcal{O}(|V|^{3.5})$ time with maximum matching algorithms.